University of Alabama at Birmingham Nursing Programs - NCLEX Passing Rates and Program Rankings

 All of these prepare highly skilled nurses that can take on the role of nurse leaders and care providers in any field; the process is further facilitated by the state's only Academic Health Science Center, which provides a concrete foundation for nurses to create a strong career while preparing them to become esteemed leaders.

 You can choose to apply in the Fall, Spring, or Summer semester.

-University of Alabama at Birmingham nursing school is a public institution located in Birmingham, Alabama.
-Its nursing programs are ACEN, ACME, CCNE and COA accredited.
+The nursing school at University of Alabama at Birmingham is a public institution located in Birmingham, Alabama.
+Its nursing programs are accredited by ACEN, ACME, CCNE and COA.

-Degree types you can earn at University of Alabama at Birmingham include Adult Gerontology Acute Care Nurse Practitioner, Adult Gerontology Primary Care Nurse Practitioner, Adult Nurse Practitioner, CNL, Family Nurse Practitioner, Neonatal Nurse Practitioner, Pediatric Acute Care Nurse Practitioner, Pediatric Primary Care Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner, Registered Nursing and Women's Health Nurse Practitioner, and the school provides it offerings to students via campus, hybrid and online formats.
-The level of nursing programs offered to nursing students include Accelerated MSN, Bachelor, BSN to PhD, Master and MSN to DNP level degrees.
+Degree types you can earn at University of Alabama at Birmingham include Adult Gerontology Acute Care Nurse Practitioner, Adult Gerontology Primary Care Nurse Practitioner, Adult Nurse Practitioner, CNL, Family Nurse Practitioner, Neonatal Nurse Practitioner, Pediatric Acute Care Nurse Practitioner, Pediatric Primary Care Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner, Registered Nursing and Women's Health Nurse Practitioner, and the school provides its offerings to students via campus, hybrid and online formats.
+The level of nursing programs offered to nursing students include Accelerated MSN, Bachelor Degree, BSN to PhD, Master Degree and MSN to DNP level degrees.